I've reviewed 12 Málaga hotels with a rooftop pool, with the views, access details and what to expect before you book. Still tracking down any others.

 Pool access: Hotel guests only

 La Terraza Solecio sits at the top of Palacio Solecio in the heart of Málaga's historic centre.
 The cathedral is right in front of you.
-It is a plunge pool rather than a full swimming pool, designed for slow afternoons with chilled rosé rather than lap swimming.
+It's a plunge pool rather than a full swimming pool, designed for slow afternoons with chilled rosé rather than lap swimming.

 The hotel itself is one of the most beautiful boutique properties in the city.
 The pool reflects that.